HRizwan1/2019-team-06f/reports/sprint-04/report.md

 ### Project Goals:

 * Create layout diagrams (C)
-* Move and improve build instructions on GitHub ReadMe.md file (C)
+* Move and improve build instructions on a GitHub ReadMe.md file (C)
 * Incorporate Prometheus for the capture of application metrics (C)
 * Upload pictures linked to each user account (C)
 * Add a vertical scroll bar table into the Admin Page to view all the users (C)